yardman438/Favplaces-App/README.md

 # OVERVIEW

 This is a project that I did while taking courses from Swiftbook.
-This app is for storing favorite places.
+This app is for storing favourite places.

 You can create a new place and then get directions to it on map.